What is “Programmatic”?

 - Private Marketplace (PMP) or commonly known as PMP, is opened to a select group of advertisers as invited by the media publishers.

-- Social Media (includes Facebook, Instagram, and LinkedIn) and Search (includes Google Search, Bing, etc.) are also conducted using auction model albeit through their designated API which typically would require certain assessment and passing of their certifications.
+- Social Media and Search are also conducted using auction model albeit through their designated proprietary API which typically would require certain review and assessment, and passing of their respective certification programs.

 C. Non-Auction Based (or Fixed Price)